kmaetschke/eoas-556-project/README.md

 In this project I am using publicly available satellite altimetry VGG data to infer the location of a possible magma storage chamber under Kolumbo volcano.

-# Data:
+### Data:
 The used data sets for global Vertical Gravity Gradients with 1 arcminute resolution are available at https://topex.ucsd. edu/pub/global grav 1min/ (Sandwell et al., 2014).
 They combine data from the altimeters Altika, Cryosat LRM, Cryosat SAR, Sentinel-3A/B, Jason-2, and Cryosat-2.
 For the corrections of the gravimetry data I use bathymetry data from GEBCO (https://download.gebco.net, GEBCO Bathymetric Compilation
 Group 2022).

-# Methods:
+### Methods:
-The method for using VGG data derived from satellite altimetry has been described by Le M´evel (2024) and used to create a model of the magmatic system of Hunga volcano (Le M´evel et al., 2023).
+The method for using VGG data derived from satellite altimetry has been described by Le Mével (2024) and used to create a model of the magmatic system of Hunga volcano (Le Mével et al., 2023).
 VGG data is sensitive to sufficiently small-scale anomalies, since it is the first vertical derivative of the vertical gravity component.
 The VGG data from Sandwell et al. (2014) needs to be corrected for the VGG gravity effect of the sea water and